Hong-Doan/Analytics/README.md

 | Recall	| 0.8851	| 0.8828	| 0.8759	| 0.8782 |
 | F1 | Score	| 0.9027	| 0.9025	| 0.8759	| 0.8915 |
 | ROC and AUC	| 0.9133	| 0.9131	| 0.9025	| 0.9037 |

+**How to evaluate model performances and select the best model?**
+It is important to evaluate both the precision and recall of a model.
+Thus, it makes sense to combine the precision and recall metrics; the common approach for combining these metrics is known as the f-score (weighted average F1 score): (1) Dataset is slightly imbalanced and (2) Balance trade-off between precision and recall

+The F1 score calculates the harmonic mean between precision and recall and is a suitable measure because there is no preference for false positives or false negatives in this case (both are equally bad).
+The weighted average will be used because the classes are of slightly different sizes, and we want to be able to predict both successes and failures.

+**The winning model**
+`Logistic Regression`

 * Algorithm Tuning Model: by Parameter optimization using GridSearchCV and New predictions with 0.4 threshold
 * Evaluate the Selected Model